Alumni stories: Abdulrahim’s engineering journey

 Schlumberger is the world’s leading provider of technology for reservoir modelling, drilling, production, and processing to the oil and gas industry.

-I have been given a one-year leave of absence to further my studies, so I am currently a Master’s student at the University of Salford studying an MSc in Petroleum and Gas Engineering.
+I was given a one-year leave of absence to further my studies, so I completed a Master’s at the University of Salford studying an MSc in Petroleum and Gas Engineering.

 What do you enjoy most about your job?